diomac/php-api-rest/README.md

 ## Swagger 2.0 support

 ### Info

-#### To document how your API information you can use as Swagger and SwaggerInfo classes.
+To document the information (Swagger Info) of your API, you can use Swagger and SwaggerInfo classes.
 Just implement an "ExampleSwaggerDoc" class that inherits from Swagger as in the example below:

 PHP Class:
 ```